openstack-archive/senlin/doc/source/configuration/config.rst

 allow the deployer to control many aspects of the service API and the service engine.

-.. show-options:: senlin.config
+.. show-options:: senlin.conf

 Options
 =======

-.. currentmodule:: senlin.common.config
+.. currentmodule:: senlin.conf.opts

 .. autofunction:: list_opts